sentrysoftware/sentrysoftware.github.io/src/site/markdown/contributing.md

 keywords: contributor
-description: Sentry Software established some rules to make sure your contributions are valued properly.
+description: MetricsHub established some rules to make sure your contributions are valued properly.
 <!--
   ╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲
-  Open Sentry Web Site
+  Open MetricsHub Web Site
   ჻჻჻჻჻჻
-  Copyright 2023 - 2024 Sentry Software
+  Copyright 2025 MetricsHub
   ჻჻჻჻჻჻
   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal